felipegb94/RapidPT/README.md

 ###Improtant Notes (PLEASE READ BEFORE USING):
 </a>

-* RapidPT is only available for TwoSample t-test right now because it is the procedure that has been extensively validated and benchmarked.
+* RapidPT is only available for Two Sample t-test right now because it is the procedure that has been extensively validated and benchmarked.
 Regular SnPM should run if you try running SnPM with any other tests.

-* I integrated RapidPT into SnPM for users to be able to take advantages of SPM/SnPM graphical user interface and pre-processing.
-If you run SnPM with RapitPT, however, you will not be able to take advantage of any of SnPM/SPM postprocessing features because RapidPT when doing the permutation tests does not generate all of the required data for SnPM to use.
-If RapidPT is fully integrated into SnPM, then we will make sure that the post-processing capabilities of SnPM are also available.
+* For a thorough analysis of the ideas and the RapidPT algorithm please refer to the (references)[#references]

 <a name="codeorganization">